 Diligence boundary

 Investor conversations should respect boundaries.
-Public materials can show thesis, approach, proof posture, and capability areas.
+Public materials can show thesis, approach, review posture, and capability areas.
 Deeper materials should move through the right legal, financial, technical, and access process.

-Website, packets, service catalog, proof posture, market thesis, positioning, and capability story.
+Website, PDFs, service catalog, review posture, market thesis, positioning, and capability story.

 Controlled diligence

-Detailed financials, customer pipeline, proprietary tooling, model artifacts, roadmaps, and legal materials require appropriate process.
+Detailed financials, customer pipeline, proprietary tooling, model materials, roadmaps, and legal materials require appropriate process.

 Technical review